Gagniuc/Delta-Memory-Force-2.0/bin/DMF V3.1 SETUP (2026)/README.md

 # Running Delta Memory Force 3.0 on Windows 11

+This version is released without a trial limitation and is fully functional from the first launch.

 ## Why Windows displays this warning

 `DMF 3.1 Setup.exe` is distributed without a commercial digital signature.
 Because the installer is unsigned and has not yet built a Microsoft SmartScreen reputation, Windows may identify the publisher as **Unknown publisher** and temporarily block the application.